Skip to content ↓

 • Tolerance of those of different faiths and beliefs

 At Bond Primary School these values are taught explicitly through Personal, Social, and Health Education (PSHE) and through Religious Education.
 We also teach British Values implicitly through the whole of our broad and balanced curriculum, regular assemblies, and by means of our whole school systems and structures.
-The school ethos at Bond is one of mutual tolerance and respect – visitors to our school have commented on the “happy and harmonious” atmosphere and the “strong spiritual, moral, social and cultural development” of our children.
-(Ofsted 2013)
+The school ethos at Bond is one of mutual tolerance and respect – visitors to our school have commented on the “happy and harmonious” atmosphere.

 Actively promoting British values also means challenging pupils, staff and parents to express their opinions openly and respectfully, to take part in our school celebrations and events and to comment on school life by means of feedback surveys and questionnaires.

 Every child is taught about our school rules and regularly reminded about them.
-Each class draws up its own list of rules at the start of each academic year in order to ensure that every child has the opportunity and support to learn to the best of their ability and to take full advantage of the rich curriculum that is on offer at Bond.
+We have developed a Learning Charter to ensure that every child has the opportunity and support to learn to the best of their ability and to take full advantage of the rich curriculum that is on offer at Bond.
+We revisit our Learning Charter annually.

 We take a whole school approach to SMSC (Spiritual, Moral, Social and Cultural Education) as we recognise that it plays a significant role in children’s ability to learn and to achieve.
 We aim to provide an education that provides children with opportunities to explore and develop: